CanYouTeachMeHowToCode/IDS721-individual-project-4/README.md

 Therefore, doing some quick math, we have 4 light squares for one bishop, 4 dark squares for the other bishop, 6 remaining squares for the queen and 5! / (3! × 2!) = 5 × 4 / 2 = 10 ways to place the two (identical) knights on the remaining 5 squares contributes to 4 × 4 × 6 × 10 × 1 = 960 distinct legal permutations of the starting positions of the first-rank pieces.

-This project generates one of the 960 possible start boards and deployes it onto AWS Lambda.
+This project servers as a serverless application in Rust that generates one of the 960 possible start boards.

 ## Usage
 > Compile the project by first running command `make all`, which also deploys the function to the AWS Lambda.